yzhangee/NSCaching/README.md

 # Future Works

-For easy use of NSCaching, please find tools discussed in our AutoML survey paper:
+To easy the use of NSCaching, please find tools discussed in our AutoML survey paper:

     @techreport{yao2018automl,
       title={Taking Human out of Learning Applications: A Survey on Automated Machine Learning},